-14. If a software program which purports to be an early form of A.I. malfunctions, who is liable?
+22. If a software program which purports to be a form of A.I. malfunctions, who is liable?

 There is no specific legislation regulating artificial intelligence ("AI") in Malaysia.
-Software programmes with an early form of AI would be treated similarly with other consumer products.
-In the event of malfunction, liability would be addressed by the Sale of Goods Act 1957 ("SOGA"), Consumer Protection Act 1999 ("CPA") and law of torts, which collectively serve as a platform for product safety and consumer protection.
+Software programmes with a form of AI would be treated similarly to other consumer products.
+In the event of a malfunction, liability would be addressed by the Sale of Goods Act 1957 ("SOGA"), CPA and the law of torts, which collectively serve as a platform for product safety and consumer protection.